-1. Cleaning and disinfecting of premises should be conducted in compliance with [CDC protocols](#) on a weekly basis 2.
+1. Cleaning and disinfecting of premises should be conducted in compliance with CDC protocols on a weekly basis 2.
 Clean and disinfect common areas (e.g., restrooms, cafeterias) and surfaces which are touched by multiple people (e.g., entry/exit doorknobs, stair railings) frequently; every 2 hours recommended for high-traffic areas 3.
-Workstations should be disinfected by employees upon entering office and before leaving for the day, with cleaning products provided by tenant
+Manufacturer should provide hand washing or sanitization stations that are easily accessible from anywhere on the manufacturing floor and have a plan in place for ensuring all stations are adequately stocked at all times 4.
+Workstations should be disinfected between every shift and in between employee handoffs 5.
+If equipment is shared, equipment should be disinfected before use by another employee 6.
+Clean and sanitize reusable articles (e.g., gowns, gloves) before they can be used by another employee or alternatively use single-use articles and dispose after use